 June 10, 2017: UC Garden Club to host Twilight Gathering.
 Carol Costarakis and Rolf Haas have graciously agreed to have us at their lovely home on June 10, from 6:00 to 8:30 PM.
 Their home is in the 5500 block of Sandburg Avenue in University City, San Diego, 92122.
 All gardeners and those interested in gardening are welcome to attend.
 On the evening of the meetup, follow the posted signs on Sandburg Avenue.
-For more information, visit http://www.universitycitynews.org/2017/06/08/uc-garden-club-to-host-twilight-gathering-on-june-10/
+To see photos and story, visit http://www.universitycitynews.org/2017/06/11/uc-garden-club-lighting-transforms-neighborhood-backyard-oasis-into-a-place-of-discovery/

 We will be hosting a double booth of stupendous plants and garden accessories at the 4th of July Celebration, donated by Dan McCoy, owner and a realtor in University City at Paragon Realty.
 These estate plants Dan acquired for us are WOW quality and we will couple these fantabulous beauties with the healthy and lovely plants our members have cultivated just for the Celebration.
 It’s sure to be our best presentation yet!

 Lastly, but not least, with regret we release Bob Byrnes, our hard-working treasurer/communications board member, who chooses to share his talents in new avenues.
 Bob has been a huge part of the Garden Club success.
 Many kudos to Bob.